Generic Name: tadalafil (ta DAL a fil)

 a blood cell disorder such as sickle cell anemia, multiple myeloma, or leukemia;

-Tadalafil can decrease blood flow to the optic nerve of the eye, causing sudden vision loss.
-This has occurred in a small number of people taking Viagra or other drugs similar to tadalafil.
-Most of these people also had certain pre-existing eye problems or risk factors for blood vessel disorders (such as heart disease, diabetes, high blood pressure, high cholesterol, coronary artery disease, smoking, or being over 50 years old).
-It is not clear whether tadalafil is the actual cause of vision loss.
+Sudden vision loss has occurred in a small number of people taking medicines like tadalafil (Viagra or others).
+Most of these people already had certain eye problems or risk factors for blood vessel disorders (heart disease, diabetes, high blood pressure, high cholesterol, coronary artery disease, smoking, or being over 50 years old).
+It is not clear whether the medicine was the actual cause of vision loss.

-It is not known whether tadalafil passes into breast milk or if it could harm a nursing baby.
-Tell your doctor if you are breast-feeding a baby.
+It is not known whether tadalafil passes into breast milk or if it could affect the nursing baby.
+Tell your doctor if you are breast-feeding.

 How should I take tadalafil?